Phil Boudreault: Hells Angels

 In May 2002, when Campbell visited the Netherlands as part of his European grand tour, Boudreault accompanied him.
 Campbell described the Dutch Hells Angels whom he met as mindlessly violent men who reveled in mayhem.
 Boudreault was popular with the members of the Hells Angels Amsterdam chapter, who admired him for his boxing skills and swaggering aggression to such an extent that they demanded that Campbell immediately on the spot promote Boudreault up to being a "full patch" member.
 Campbell recalled that the Dutch Hells Angels had allowed Boudreault free drinks from the Amsterdam clubhouse bar (a privilege normally only extended to "full patch" members), saying: "They really liked him.
 They were treating him like he already was a ["full patch"] member".
 Campbell agreed and in what he called a "seedy Amsterdam motel room" handed Boudreault a biker's vest with the full Hells Angels death's head patch.
 Campbell recalled: "He was shocked.
 He reminds when I was younger.
 He doesn't back down from anybody.
 People will make money off him and his reputation without him even knowing."
-Bouldrealt said of his promotion: "I don't care if everybody else doesn't respect me.
+Bouldreault said of his promotion: "I don't care if everybody else doesn't respect me.
 As long as he [Campbell] respects me, I can go to bed".

 On 3 March 2004, Boudreault attacked a father and son in a Valley East bar, beating both bloody with his fists.
 The two men attacked were Donald Lavallee and his son Jeff Lavallee.
 When Lavallee pere saw his son being beaten, he ran to his aid, which led Boudreault to beat him in turn.
 Donald Lavallee was beaten so badly by Boudreault that his jaw was broken in three places; he lost some of his teeth along with part of his jawbone; and he suffered bruised ribs.
 On 20 April 2004, Boudreault made a death threat to two Sudbury police officers during his bail hearing relating to his assault charges as he told the two officers: "You're dead motherfuckers!
 Both of you...witness protection eh?
 You fucking punks!"
 Boudreault was angry because the officers had approached with an offer of a plea bargain where in exchange for a lesser sentence, he would testify against the other Hells Angels.